survivejs/react-book/manuscript/09_linting_in_webpack.md

 ## Linting CSS

 [csslint](https://www.npmjs.com/package/csslint) allows us to lint CSS. [csslint-loader](https://www.npmjs.com/package/csslint-loader) makes it possible to integrate it into our project.
-To get started hit `npm i csslint csslint-loader --save-dev`.
+To get started hit

+> npm i csslint csslint-loader --save-dev

 Next we'll need to integrate it with our configuration: